 During an appraisal of a manufactured home, the appraiser must take pictures of each of the HUD plates and verify that they match the Certification Label.
 They will also look to make sure that the plates are sequential.
 If the plates are

 missing, new plates will have to be issued or a “Letter of Label Verification” has to be issued.
 This can take weeks unless you pay for a rush.
 To obtain this letter, the current owners have to call the Institute of Building Technology and Safety at 703-481-2010 or their web site link is here: Building Technology and Safety.

 The 2nd item is the Certification Label or Data Plate, this is typically located under the kitchen sink, on the right side of the cabinet, in the electrical panel, or in bed room closet.
 Here is various information about the home, including HUD Plate ID numbers, serial numbers, wind zone, snow load, and manufacturing information.
 The appraiser will also need to take a picture of this document as well.

 Again, if the Data Plate is not accessible, missing, or painted over, or trashed, then the owner needs to again call the Institute of Building Technology and Safety to request a new one.

 Safety and Security

 If the home is on a well and septic system, these will have to be inspected also.
 A third party, independent inspection of the Septic along with pumping will have to be completed, unless the current owner can produce documents that a septic pump and inspection has been completed within the last 365 days.

 Well inspection will also have to be obtained, no matter how recent it was completed.
-The water needs to be drawn by an independent 3rd party and sent to a HUD certified lab.
+The water needs to be drawn by an independent 3rd party (Realtors, Buyers and Sellers are NOT allowed to take water samples) and sent to a HUD certified lab.

 If the home is on city services, no inspection will be needed.